 Health insurance is always about gambles and risks.

-Your other options are smaller risks, but you need to think through and decide how much coverage and how high a premium and deductible you can afford, and what you are willing to pay to keep yourself alive and as healthy as possible!
+You will need to think through and decide how much coverage and how high a premium and deductible you can afford, and what you are willing to pay to keep yourself alive and as healthy as possible.

 Conclusion: Health Insurance has many options